TasbasMN/Thesis/vault/Canonical vs. Noncanonical interactions.md

 # Canonical Vs. Noncanonical Interactions

+Canonical sites
+- Seed

+Non canonical sites
+- 3' supplementary
+- compensatory (Grimson et al., 2007; Lian et al., 2009)
+- Seedless (Lal et al., 2009)

+## Canonical Sites

 ## References

+>Although seed-mediated interactions constitute the largest class in our data, **only around 37% of seed interactions** involve uninterrupted Watson-Crick base pairing.
+This figure seemed surprisingly low but is consistent with the many observations of endogenous noncanonical miRNA targets.

+>To provide an overview of the key features of miRNA-mRNA interactions, we analyzed miRNA base-pairing patterns by cluster analysis.
+As expected, the most frequent miRNA interaction site with a target is the seed, and base pairing in this region is detected for more than half of the interactions.
+However, seed interactions alone are found in only a relatively small fraction of identified targets (class I, 19%).
+Defined classes II–III agree with previously described 3′ supplementary and compensatory sites ([Grimson et al., 2007](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3650559/#bib17); [Lian et al., 2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3650559/#bib31)).

+*(Mapping the human miRNA interactome by CLASH reveals frequent noncanonical binding, 2013, https://doi.org/10.1016/j.cell.2013.03.043)*

+---

 Noncanonical sites are sites of interaction between a mRNA and a miRNA that do not involve the canonical pairing in the seed region (positions 2 - 7) of the miRNA.
 They are of two types:
 - A 3' compensatory site is one in which strong 3' pairing (consequential miRNA-target complementarity outside the seed region) compensates for an imperfect seed match (Friedman et al., 2009).